 The Graph is an ERC-20 token, which means it runs on the Ethereum blockchain.
 The Graph is decentralized by GRT owners, who can participate in The Graph protocol and spend GRT tokens on data queries in The Graph.
 To address stakeholder interests, The Graph implemented The Graph Council for governance instead of having its token holders vote.
-The Graph Council is tasked with overseeing core functions like operations, funding, upgrades, and emergency protocols.
+The Graph Council oversees core functions like operations, funding, upgrades, and emergency protocols.

 The only main competing indexer to The Graph is Moralis, a software platform with APIs designed to help developers scale dApps without all the back-end engineering.
 Unlike The Graph, Moralis is a private company that relies on venture funding from investors.
 The Graph and Moralis offer users a top-notch solution for indexing and building out dApps.

 While The Graph is a more robust tool for advanced developers seeking deeper functionality, Moralis is easier to use and comes with additional services like node management, authentication, and back-end support.
 Despite some overlap in these indexing tools, the market certainly seems large enough for both The Graph and Moralis to succeed.

 Investing in “the Google of blockchain technology” is an investment proposition with tremendous long-term potential.
 A GRT IRA is an investment in a practical technology that could change the way the internet operates as we move toward the Metaverse.